janhancic/platypus.js/README.md

 - `index2.html`: JavaScript is inside a `content` CSS attribute under the `#platypus` selector.
 After the page is loaded the value of the attribute is read and inserted into the page.
   - `index3.html`: same as `index2.html` only that the JavaScript is base64 encoded in the CSS.
   - `index4.html`: same as `index3.html` only that encoded JS code is bigger (whole jQuery + a bit of client code)
+  - `index5.html`: same as `index4.html` but it loads JS code from two CSS files.
+The difference is that the first CSS file must have a element with id `platypus-0`, the second `platypus-1` and so on.

 Although both approaches work (in Chrome at least, haven't tested the others), this really is just a proof of concept at the moment.